UoB-COMSM0166/2025-group-21/README.md

 ### Black Box Testing
 We also conducted extensive black box testing throughout development.
 A develop branch allowed us to merge updates and test repeatedly, identifying bugs before deploying the code on the main branch.

-# 7. Sustainability
+# 7. Sustainability, Ethics and Accessibility

-To incorporate sustainability into our development process, we utilised two protocols:
+Sustainability was an important ethos to our development team, and our game's natural environment and themes reflected this.
+We attempted to incorporate into our development process utilising two protocols:
 - Sustainability Awareness Framework (SusAF)
-- And, the Green Software Foundation Design Patterns
+- And, the Green Software Foundation Design Patterns You can donate to support Penguin conservation directly from the link in PengWings' main menu!

 ### Sustainability Awareness Framework

 #### Questions and Discussion

-As a team, we each contributed sustainability-focused questions to prompt group discussion.
-This process challenged us to reflect on our sustainability assumptions, and to think critically about how we addressed similar questions from others.
+As a team, we each contributed sustainability-focused questions to prompt a group discussion.
+This process challenged us to reflect on our understanding of sustainability, and to think critically about how we addressed similar questions from others.
 These questions and discussions centred around the five dimensions of sustainability.

 #### Analysis